TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat_design.md

 \image html endat_continuous_mode.png "Continuous Mode"

 2.1 position command as well as it’s attribute that been setup by the user is read first.
 Clock is configured for free run mode.
 Position command is written fifo and send routine is invoked.
-Then receive is done along with on-the-fly downsampling, this is required as time between receipt of successive position data is less than the time that dowsampling routine (mentioned earlier) takes.
+Then receive is done along with on-the-fly downsampling, this is required as time between receipt of successive position data is less than the time that downsampling routine (mentioned earlier) takes.
-Once data is read and dowsampled on-the-fly, command trigger interface is read to see if user wants to stop continuous mode, if so, do transmit re-init, disable receive and wait till the end of re-init.
+Once data is read and downsampled on-the-fly, command trigger interface is read to see if user wants to stop continuous mode, if so, do transmit re-init, disable receive and wait till the end of re-init.

 ###### Receive and On-The-Fly Downsample